AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall.html.markdown

 # aviatrix_firewall

-The aviatrix_firewall resource allows the creation and management of Aviatrix Firewall Policies.
+The aviatrix_firewall resource allows the creation and management of Aviatrix Firewall policies.

 ## Example Usage